ariolwork/FigureSceneSmallCodeExample/README.md

-# FigureSceneSmallCodePreview
+# FigureSceneSmallCodeExample
-## Small code preview
+## Small code example

-### This is only a small example of code.
+### This is only a small code example.
 This program works correctly, but it's not recommended to use in life.

 It contains some classes for drawing any figure, you want.